Table of Contents

 A Streamlined Application Process

 Applicants can now submit their EI claims online, with periodic reporting required to maintain eligibility.
-Employers, meanwhile, are responsible for providing accurate and timely Records of Employment (ROEs), which are essential for processing claims efficiently.
+Employers remain responsible for providing accurate and timely Records of Employment (ROEs), which are essential for processing claims efficiently.

 Key Updates and Details of the 2025 EI Reforms